No-Cook Blender Pasta Sauce

 Notes

-Raw garlic gives the sauce a spicy kick and I find two large cloves is plenty.
-If you don’t love garlic reduce it to one clove.
+Raw garlic gives the sauce a spicy kick, and two large cloves are plenty.
+If you don’t love garlic, reduce it to one clove.

-About the salt: I don’t add salt to mine, but everyone’s salt tolerance is different so give the sauce a taste before you toss it with the pasta.
-Add more salt if you think it needs it.
+About the salt: I don’t add salt to mine, but everyone’s salt tolerance is different, so taste the sauce before you toss it with the pasta and add a few pinches to taste.

 Nutrition